 The UC Division of Infectious Diseases has a wide range of research activities in which fellows can participate.
 Whether your interest is clinical investigation, cellular immunology or molecular microbiology, there are faculty members actively involved in ongoing research in these areas.

-Currently, there is NIH-funded research in immunology, mycology and host-pathogen interaction.
-The major research programs in the division are concerned with medical mycology, opportunistic infections and clinical management of AIDS.
+Currently, there is NIH-funded research in immunology, mycology and host-pathogen interaction and HIV clinical-translational projects.
+The major research programs in the division are concerned with medical mycology, opportunistic infections and clinical management of HIV/AIDS.

 The UC College of Medicine has a long tradition of excellence in the pathological and clinical aspects of fungal diseases.
 The geographic location of Cincinnati places it directly in an endemic region for Histoplasma capsulatum and Blastomyces dermatitidis.

 Since 1980, there has been a concerted effort to develop a core of investigators dedicated to basic and clinical research in medical mycology.
-This team consists of investigators with primary appointments in three departments: internal medicine, pathology, and molecular genetics, biochemistry and microbiology.
+This team consists of investigators with primary appointments in three departments: Internal Medicine, Pathology, Molecular Genetics, Biochemistry and Microbiology.

 The current projects include: